Rapa FM Pader

 “We may not have all the resources, but we have the will to support our community,” Hope said.

-The event showcased the importance of community-led initiatives in addressing critical social and health issues and left a lasting impact on participants and organisers alike.
+The event highlighted the importance of community-led initiatives in addressing critical social and health issues, leaving a lasting impact on participants and organisers alike.

 As Pader takes steps to embrace mental health awareness alongside cultural preservation and youth empowerment, the Miss Pader Beauty Pageant stands as a beacon of community resilience and hope.